 In last week’s blog, we looked at using Facebook to build your training business.
-Continuing on the social media theme, this week I wanted to take a look at how LinkedIn can be a fantastic tool for building your network and your reputation.
+Continuing on the social media theme, this week I wanted to take a look at using LinkedIn to build your training business, network and reputation.

-So, what could you be doing on LinkedIn to build your training business?
+So, how could you be using LinkedIn to build your training business?

 Building your profile